DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/bff/apis/yarp.md

 See the Microsoft [documentation](https://microsoft.github.io/reverse-proxy/articles/config-files.html) for the complete configuration schema.

-Another option is to configure YARP in code (using [this](https://github.com/microsoft/reverse-proxy/tree/main/samples/ReverseProxy.Code.Sample) sample).
+Another option is to configure YARP in code using the in-memory config provider included in the BFF extensions for YARP.
 The above configuration as code would look like this:

 ```cs
 builder.LoadFromMemory(